wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 1.3.3.2 =
+* Improved: the method of loading template CSS files.
 * Tweaked: the default templates to have an `!imporatant` declaration for each rule.
 * Added the Japanese localization.